cecileung1208/Hawaii-Climate-Analysis/README.md

     * Temperature Statistics for Start Date with the minimum temperature, the average temperature, and the max temperature for a given start date of your choice from the               database.
     * Temperature Statistics for Start Date and End Date with the minimum temperature, the average temperature, and the max temperature for a given start date and end date of         your choice from the database.
 5) Hypothesis Testing of Climate Analysis
-6) Bar Graph showing the average, minimum, and maximum temperature from chosen vacation dates
+6) Bar Graph showing the average, minimum, and maximum temperature for chosen vacation dates
-7) Calculating the total precipitation for all available stations from chosen vacation dates
+7) Calculating the total precipitation for all available stations for chosen vacation dates
 8) Stacked line graph of the daily normals from chosen vacation dates